-The Lower Rio Grande PWWA Board of directors meet every third Wednesday at 9:30 am. information for the locations can be found on our website.
+The Lower Rio Grande BOD Meets every third Wednesday at 9:30am location is provided on our website.

 Description of Water Treatment Process

 Your water is treated by disinfection.
 Disinfection involves the addition of chlorine or other disinfectant to kill dangerous bacteria and microorganisms that may be in the water.
 Disinfection is considered to be one of the major public health advances of the 20th century.